 Set up GitHub

-Keep in mind that GitHub will show the token once, so make sure you’re copying and pasting it somewhere safe.
+Keep in mind that GitHub will show you the token only once, so make sure you’re copying and pasting it somewhere safe and accessible.

-- Create a repository that will host your input data, if you don’t have one already
+- Create a repository that will host your input data if one doesn’t exist already.

 - Commit and push a data source file.
 It can be a CSV, JSON or XML file.
-We will use CSV file for this example
+We will use a CSV file for the purposes of this example.

 Create a simple test